wp-plugins/tune-library/readme.txt

 === Tune Library ===
 Contributors: jackdewey
 Donate link: http://yannickcorner.nayanna.biz/wordpress-plugins/
-Tags: iTunes, music, collection, list, XML
-Requires at least: 2.7
+Tags: iTunes, music, collection, list, XML, AJAX Requires at least: 2.7
 Tested up to: 2.7.1
-Stable tag: 1.2
+Stable tag: trunk

 The purpose of this plugin is to allow users to import their iTunes music list into Wordpress and print their song collection in a page.

-Added new functionality in version 1.2 to only show artists whose names start with a single letter at a time to accomodate large collections.
+Users can choose to only show artists whose names start with a single letter at a time to accomodate large collections.
+Tune Library also features an AJAX-based query mode to avoid refreshing the page for every query and to only request data when required from the database.

 == Description ==